-As consideration for the rights granted in the UVA LVG License, the Company is obligated to pay UVA LVG yearly license fees and milestone payments, as well as a royalty based on net sales of products covered by the patent-related rights.
-More specifically, the Company paid UVA LVG a license issue fee and is obligated to pay UVA LVG (i) annual minimum royalties of \$40,000 commencing in 2017; (ii) a \$20,000 milestone payments upon dosing the first patient under a Phase 3 human clinical trial of a licensed product, \$155,000 upon the earlier of the completion of a Phase 3 trial of a licensed product, partnering of a licensed product, or sale of the Company, \$275,000 upon acceptance of an NDA by the FDA, and \$1,000,000 upon approval for sale of AD04 in the U.S., Europe or Japan; as well as (iii) royalties equal to a 2% and 1% of net sales of licensed products in countries in which a valid patent exists or does not exist, respectively, with royalties paid quarterly.
+As consideration for the rights granted in the UVA LVG License, the Company is obligated to pay UVA LVG yearly license fees and future milestone payments, as well as a royalty based on net sales of products covered by the patent-related rights.
+More specifically, the Company paid UVA LVG a license issue fee and is obligated to pay UVA LVG (i) annual minimum royalties of \$40,000 commencing in 2017; (ii) \$275,000 upon acceptance of an NDA by the FDA and \$1,000,000 upon approval for sale of AD04 in the U.S., Europe or Japan; as well as (iii) royalties equal to a 2% and 1% of net sales of licensed products in countries in which a valid patent exists or does not exist, respectively, with royalties paid quarterly.
 In the event of a sublicense to a third party, the Company is obligated to pay royalties to UVA LVG equal to a percentage of what the Company would have been required to pay to UVA LVG had it sold the products under sublicense ourselves.
 In addition, the Company is required to pay to UVA LVG 15% of any sublicensing income.
-A certain percentage of these payments by the Company to the UVA LVG may then be distributed to the Company's former Chairman of the Board who currently serves as the Company's Chief Medical Officer in his capacity as inventor of the patents by the UVA LVG in accordance with their policies at the time.
+A certain percentage of these payments by the Company to the UVA LVG may then be distributed to the Company's former Chief Medical Officer and a current consultant in his capacity as inventor of the patents by the UVA LVG in accordance with their policies at the time.

 The license agreement may be terminated by UVA LVG upon sixty (60) days written notice if the Company breaches its obligations thereunder, including failing to make any milestone, failure to make required payments, or the failure to exercise diligence to bring licensed products to market.
 In the event of a termination, the Company will be obligated to pay all amounts that accrued prior to such termination.
-The Company is required to use commercially reasonable efforts to achieve the goals of submitting a New Drug Application to the FDA for a licensed product by December 31, 2024 and commencing commercialization of an FDA approved product by December 31, 2025.
+The Company is required to use commercially reasonable efforts to achieve the goals of submitting a New Drug Application to the FDA for a licensed product by March 31, 2028 and commencing commercialization of an FDA approved product by March 31, 2029.
 If the Company were to fail to use commercially reasonable effort and fail to meet either goal, the licensor would have the right to terminate the license.